2011 Mutua Madrid Open – Men's singles

 Novak Djokovic defeated the defending champion Rafael Nadal in the final, 7–5, 6–4 to win the men's singles tennis title at the 2011 Madrid Open.
-It was Djokovic's third ATP Masters 1000 title of the year, his sixth title of the year, and the 24th title of his career.
+It was Djokovic's third ATP Masters 1000 title of the year, first Madrid Open title, sixth title of the year, and the 24th title of his career.
+Notably, this was the first time Djokovic scored a victory over Nadal on a clay court.

 Seeds

 The top eight seeds received a bye into the second round.